Webkunx/course-api/README.md

 - **Residential proxies cost $0.16–4/GB in 2026.** A determined attacker buys 100k rotating IPs for the price of a Steam game.
 - **Parallel-account-collapse means IP rotation gives the attacker nothing extra.** Two IPs running two fresh accounts retrieve the same sequence.
 Bypassing the IP limit has zero correlation with unique-exercise gain.
 - **False positives on shared/NAT IPs.** Coffee shops, university CGNAT, mobile carriers — legitimate users sharing an IP look like a bot farm.

-A very loose 100/min per-IP limit on `/register` is kept strictly as DoS hygiene (prevents `user_progress` table bloat under flood).
-It is **not** labeled as anti-scraping in the threat model.

 ---